LeviXIII/Projects-Portfolio/HangmanFighter/README.md

 like the idea of hanging anyone, I went with a Street Fighter themed game.
 This was my 1st attempt just using JQuery.

-You can run this program by opening the index.html file.
+You can play the game here: http://boring-join.surge.sh/
-No node-modules are required.